LDCVia/ldcvia-blog-public/_posts/2015-01-23-the-game-and-the-rules.md

 ---
 layout: post
-category : IBM ConnectED
+category: IBM ConnectED
-title: "The game and the rules: the LDC Via ConnectED 2015 Crossword" tags : [ibmconnected, competitions, conferences]
+title: "The game and the rules: the LDC Via ConnectED 2015 Crossword"
+tags: [ibmconnected, competitions, conferences]
 ---

 {% include JB/setup %}

-Three of us from LDC Via are at ConnectED this week: Ben Poole, [Mark Myers (@stickfight)](http://twitter.com/stickfight) and [Julian Woodward (@woowar)](http://twitter.com/woowar).
+Three of us from LDC Via are at ConnectED this week: Ben Poole, [Mark Myers (@stickfight)](https://twitter.com/stickfight) and [Julian Woodward (@woowar)](https://twitter.com/woowar).
 We will have LDC Via leaflets to give you, and the crossword and clues are on the back.
 Do it to the best of your ability (some of the clues are bastard hard - at least we hope so) and hand it back to us by the deadline.
 Simple.
 Remember: you could win a Sonos Play:1.

 Competition rules, for the avoidance of stress and fisticuffs